matter-labs/zksync-web-era-docs/docs/api/js/accounts-l1-l2.md

 ## Adding native token to zkSync

-zkSync provides a way for anyone to add a new native token to zkSync in a permisionless way.

-### Getting the base cost for adding token to zkSync
+### Getting the base cost for adding a token to zkSync

 ```ts
 async addTokenBaseCost(params?: {